franckvalot/opencell-website-test/content/platform/ecosystem.md

   needs.
 introduction:
   content: >-
-    Our growing marketplace of connectors to market-leading apps makes it easy to connect Opencell with the rest of your IT ecosystem.
+    Our connectors to market-leading apps makes it easy to connect Opencell with the rest of your IT ecosystem.
 From CRM to payments to downstream integration with your business intelligence and general ledger system, we have the capacity to integrate quickly with your core applications.
   title: Our growing ecosystem.
 ecosysindustags:
   - CRM